Rather watch a video? Scroll down!

 Sometimes you have to reinvent yourself, and if you don’t, others will.
 If you see that your customers don’t want to drive a car themselves anymore, you’ll have to innovate to make autonomous driving possible.

-An Objective can be used to build something new or to improve or innovate something that already exists.
-Next time you sit together with your team to create new Objectives, look at the Company OKRs and ask yourself the question: what should we build, improve, or innovate this quarter in order to support the Company OKRs?
+Organizations use Objectives to build something new or to improve or innovate something that already exists.
+Next time you sit together with your team to create new Objectives, look at the Company OKRs and ask yourself the question: what should we build, improve, or innovate this quarter to support the Company OKRs?